The city of Bangkok transport, how to travel around the city

 Water taxi is the most expensive form of water transport.
 The price for a one-hour boat ride-dlinnohvostaja starts from 500 baht for one hour.
 And whether you are sailing or have been to see the sights, the payment will be the same.
 To negotiate before the trip is possible, but it gives poor results.
 The most that you can count on discount for a few hours travel.
 If you plan to rent a boat for groups of more than two people, you will have to pay more almost twice.
 Ideally, you should take a water taxi for small groups and walking on the water, and sights to see, moving on another vehicle.

-To find a water taxi for a long time.
+To find a water taxi for a long time you don't have to.
 One has only to appear on one of the piers of the river Chobia, you will have "Charter boat".

 A much cheaper moving option – regular or Express boat (express boat) along the chaophraya river.
 Tickets for them are from 10 to 32 baht and can be purchased at the ticket office on the pier or on the boats to the conductor.
 The routes of the boats are marked by flags of different colors, although the actual route on the river alone, just different boats make stops at different piers.
 There are also boats that are not marked with flags, and they make stops at all pasrah.